veit/cookiecutter-namespace-template/docs/tutorial.rst

 #.
 Install dev requirements

-    You should still be in the folder containing the ``requirements_dev.txt`` file.
+    You should still be in the folder containing the ``constraints_dev.txt`` file.

     Install the new project’s local development requirements:

     .. code-block:: bash

-        $ bin/pip install -r requirements_dev.txt
+        $ bin/pip install -r constraints_dev.txt

 #.
 Release on PyPI